American Pitbull Terrier Training Tips

 - Doesn’t pull on the leash

-Positive Rewards:
+Pitbull Training – Positive Rewards:

-In order to be valuable and to achieve the finest results, all training must be based around positive rewards.
+In order to be valuable and to achieve the finest results, all pitbull training must be based around positive rewards.
 Positive reward training works for the reason that if you reward your dog with something he wants as soon as he does what you ask, he is far more likely to do it again.
 Rewards can be anything that your dog or puppy really wants and may well include; food treats, a favorite toy, playing a certain game or petting.
 If you are using food treats, you will need to reduce the size of your dog’s regular meals or use his full meal divided up into smaller portions, to prevent your dog putting on weight.
 Always combine the giving of a reward with verbal praise such as “Good dog”.

 As soon as teaching a brand new command, you will need to reward your dog each time that he does what you ask right.
 When he has the hang of the command, it is a good idea to switch the way you reward by only giving the reward every now and then, because this will make your dog try harder for his reward.
 All the time verbally praise your dog, even if he is not being rewarded with a treat.